pratch/MobiHoc-2018/README.md

 # SICE 2020 Web Site

-This repository contains code and data for the SICE 2020 web site.
+This repository contains code and data for the SICE 2020 website, a fork of [MobiHoc 2008](https://github.com/conference-websites/MobiHoc-2018).
+The website uses Jekyll engine to generate pages using the templates.
+The site will go online in June 2019.

 ## License

-Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License (see [LICENSE.md](LICENSE.md) for details).
+Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License

-#### Generating site using jekyll

-The website uses jekyll engine to generate the website using the templates.
-To get started with jekyll:

-    gem install jekyll bundler
-    bundle install
-    bundle exec jekyll build

-To generate the website and serve it from a local webserver, e.g., for debugging

-    bundle exec jekyll serve

 ## Overview